cantiaozi/firstdemo/readme.txt

-this is a good system.
+Git is a distributed version control system.
-and it is free.
+Git is free software.